ExinOne/support.exinone.com/docs/FAQs.md

-Q：Where can I get the task rewards of fixed investment?
+Q: Where can I get the task rewards of fixed investment?

-A: You can get it from "Task Center" on ExinOne home page.
+A: You can get it from "Task Center" on the ExinOne home page.